 There's a quicker way: all you need to do is enable Dropbox's screenshot-sharing feature on your Mac or PC.
 Open your Dropbox app preferences (click the Dropbox icon in your menu bar, click the gear icon, then select Preferences), select the Import tab, and check the Save screenshots using Dropbox box.

 Sharing a Dropbox folder is pretty straightforward: you can right-click on any folder or file, and either invite someone to join your folder or just share a link to the file.
-And now, with Dropbox's new commenting feature, you can quit using email or chat to discuss your changes to the file.
+Dropbox's commenting feature, which not everyone notices, lets you discuss your changes to a file.

-To add comments to any file, just right-click on the file in your Dropbox folder and select Comment on this file.
-Alternately, just open any file in Dropbox.com.
-Either way, you'll see a preview of the file online, with a sidebar on the right to add comments.
+You can find this feature on the web and mobile version of Dropbox, and in the desktop app (not your system file browser, the actual Dropbox app).
+Select any file, or open it in the preview tool to see the sidebar with the comments.
 Type out your comments, and add your colleagues' names with an @ symbol to mention them in a comment.
 They'll get a notification in Dropbox or their email inbox, and you'll see the comments appear in real-time as they're added.

 It's an easy way to keep the conversation about your files in the same place, so nothing gets lost.
 Plus, as you work on the file together in Dropbox, the online preview will update so everyone always sees the latest version.